Alai Darwaza

 The Ala'i Darwaza is the southern gateway of the Quwwat-ul-Islam Mosque in Qutb complex, Mehrauli, Delhi, India.
 Built by Sultan Alauddin Khalji in 1311 and made of red sandstone, it is a square domed gatehouse with arched entrances and houses a single chamber.

 It has a special significance in Indo-Islamic architecture as the first Indian monument to be built using Islamic methods of construction and ornamentation and is a World Heritage Site.

 Background

 The Alai Darwaza was built by Delhi Sultan Alauddin Khalji of the Khalji dynasty in 1311.
 It was a part of his plan to extend the Quwwat-ul-Islam Mosque on four sides.
-Although he planned to construct four gates, only the Alai Darwaza could be completed as he died in 1316.
+Although he planned to construct four gates, only the Alai Darwaza could be completed, as he died in 1316.
 It serves as the southern gateway of the mosque.
-It is located at the southern part of the Qutb complex.
+It is located approximately at the southern part of the Qutb complex.

-In 1993, the Darwaza and the other monuments of the complex are designated a World Heritage Site.
+In 1993, the Darwaza and the other monuments of the complex were designated a World Heritage Site.